mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 5.5 The code for visualization
 ------------------------------

+:blue:`[TODO: add the explanations about the C++ code step by step]JV`

 As you can see in the different :ref:`D-ERG strategies <5.3 Our work D-ERG visualization>`, we want to visualize spheres, tubes and lines.
 These three shapes are `RViz standard display marker types <http://wiki.ros.org/rviz/DisplayTypes/Marker>`__, except the tube.
 But we will see later that we can build this shape with one cylinder, which is also a RViz standard display marker type, and two hemispheres.